Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn> **nmhd** </dfn>:
              The nullMediaHeaderBox "nmhd" as defined in [[!ISOBMFF]]
              to signal a track for which no specific
-             media header is defined, often used for metadata tracks
+             media header is defined, used for metadata tracks

    <dfn dfn> **HTTP POST** </dfn>:
              Command used in the Hyper Text Transfer Protocol for